strudel-science/strudel-kit/docs/getting-started/4-add-taskflow.md

 #### Add a data file

-Before we create our configuration file, we are going to add a data source -- in this case, a simple comma-separate values (CSV) file with information about the planets (and one "dwarf planet") in our solar system.
+Before we create our configuration file, we are going to add a data source -- in this case, a simple comma-separate values (CSV) file with information about the planets in our solar system.

+Switch back to your original terminal and make sure you still have the `strudel-learn-env` activated (you should see `(strudel-learn-env)` at the start of the command line).
+Leave the app running in your other terminal.

 In the directory of your app (i.e., `learning-strudel/planets-app` in this example), create a file called `planets.csv` with the following content: